 Eat beans and live a long life!
 I especially love curried red lentils and confess that this dish is my comfort food.
 Yes, I know they’re not officially Paleo.
 However it turns out that beans have been discovered at Paleolithic fossil sites all over the world, and in some areas were found to be their primary plant food.
 What about the anti-nutrients?
 Aha!
-Two things destroy those pesky lectins and make beans highly digestible.
-1) Soaking well 8-12 hours removes most of the phytates, lectins and protease inhibitors.
-2) Cooking removes the rest of the anti-nutrients.
-But unfortunately we like to take shortcuts.
-Most people don’t soak beans long enough, we eat in a hurry, and then complain of indigestion.
+Some people say they can’t eat beans.
+Well, you have to soak them first!
+To destroy those pesky lectins and make beans highly digestible, soak well for 8-12 hours.
+This removes most of the phytates, lectins and indigestible protease inhibitors.
+These are natural coatings on seeds and grains that our great grandmothers knew about, but we forgot.
+After soaking, cook well till beans are soft.
+Don’t take shortcuts.
+Many people don’t bother to soak beans, they eat in a hurry, and then complain of indigestion.

 Eat beans and live to 100!